-- Agency fund accounts (Non-Study Abroad source) - Routine development activity using Foundation or GTRC funds
+- · Custodial funds - Routine development activity using Foundation or GTRC funds

 Employee business and training meetings are not restricted by the meal per diem limits (see the Promotional Funding for Meals and Entertainment section for additional guidelines) or the 4 hour minimum meeting length that is required for use of Institutional Funds.
-The Food/Group Meal Documentation Form is required for all Pcard and payment requests processed through the Institute's Accounts Payable.
+The Food/Group Meal Documentation Form is required for all payment requests processed through the Institute's Accounts Payable Team.
 Alcohol is an allowable expense only if specifically permitted by the funding source or for conference programs that specify receptions in the conference agenda and are funded by participant registration fees, such as the GT Executive Masters program and DLPE conferences.